Tips every pre-med student should know!

-Do not spread yourself too thin.
-What I mean by that is, do not take on so many activities or clubs that your grades start to suffer.
+Secondly, do not spread yourself too thin.
+What I mean specifically is: Do not take on so many activities or clubs that your grades start to suffer.
 Unfortunately, your GPA and MCAT scores weigh heavily in the initial process of applying to medical school, and starting your freshman year off with a strong GPA at UF will set you up for success.
 Many medical schools have screening processes that eliminate your entire application if your GPA does not reach a certain threshold.

-Create strong relationships with professors and professional mentors for future letters of recommendation.
-Navigating through UF while juggling difficult classes, clubs, volunteering, research, and the things you actually enjoy can take a toll on your enthusiasm for medicine in general.
-Creating relationships with teachers allows you to seek advice (if needed), but also, you will have letters of recommendations in plenty.
+Finally, create strong relationships with professors and professional mentors who can provide future letters of recommendation.
+Navigating UF while juggling challenging classes, clubs, volunteering, research — balanced by some of the things you actually enjoy as a college student — can take a toll on your enthusiasm for medical goals.
+Creating relationships with teachers allows you to seek advice (if needed), but will also provide you with the opportunity for plenty of letters of recommendation.
 The key is to ask early!
-Set a date in which you would like all letters to be submitted by and ask 6 to 8 weeks in advance.
+Set a date by which you would like all letters to be submitted and ask for them 6 to 8 weeks in advance.
 Polite reminders are usually welcome, but try to have back-up teachers if the initial professor becomes unable to write the letter.

 Applying to medical school is an exciting time, and receiving secondary applications and interviews is a wonderful feeling.
 So, if you put in the work 2 to 3 years prior, all of your hard work will come together to build a great application.
-Never be afraid to ask for help, and do not let anyone make you feel that you are unworthy of medical school!
+Never be afraid to ask for help, and don’t let anyone make you feel that you are unworthy of medical school!
 You can do it!
 Go Gators!

 Stella J. Fedele, UF Intern, and Pre-Med Student